jcthomsonjr/wischolar/sites/scholar/modules/cite_distribute/README.txt

           "name": Required.
 The name of the module "repository": Required.
 The name of the repository.
           "file": Required.
 Whether your module stores citataions in a single file or multiple files.
-                  Value can be 'single', 'multiple' or 'none' ("none" when a file is not being used store output) "dynamic_paths": A boolean value whether your module uses dynamic paths to store files.
+                  The value can be 'single', 'multiple' or 'none' ("none" when a file is not being used store output) "dynamic_paths": A boolean value whether your module uses dynamic paths to store files.
       "filename": The name for your file, required only when 'file' => 'single' "flag": Optional flag used in PHP 5 file_put_contents() function